 Before enrolling at a public college or university in the state of Texas, all prospective students must demonstrate that they are capable of doing college level work.
 They can do this by achieving a certain score on the SAT or ACT, or by taking one of several tests that Texas education officials have designated for this purpose.
 One of the most common is the Texas Higher Education Assessment (THEA).

-There are three sections of the THEA test: Reading, Mathematics, and Writing.
+Reading, Mathematics, and Writing.

 A minimum passing score of 220 on the Writing portion, and 230 on the Reading and Mathematics portions is required.
 This is a timed test, and mostly multiple choices.
 The Reading section includes about 40 questions and about seven different written passages.
 The Mathematics section includes 50 questions on basic math, algebra, geometry, and problem solving.
 The Writing section includes an essay on assigned topics, and 40 question concerning vocabulary, grammar, sentence structure, etc.